Open Circle Jewish Learning 20s and 30s

 Open Circle Jewish Learning 20s and 30s brings together young adults in living rooms throughout Greater Boston to build connection and community through stimulating, accessible Jewish learning and conversation.

 Eser, our popular spring course, features 10 sessions of facilitated discussion and Jewish learning around a specific theme.
-The 2020 theme is: “Hindsight is 2020: Judaism’s 10 Most Surprising Moments.”
+Registration for Eser 2021 will open at the end of 2020.

 - time 20s and 30s